pattern

 apelar contra

-Ex: The petitioner intends appeal to a higher court to challenge the constitutionality of the statute .El peticionario tiene la intención de **apelar** a un tribunal superior para impugnar la constitucionalidad del estatuto.
+Ex: The petitioner intends to appeal to a higher court to challenge the constitutionality of the statute .El peticionario tiene la intención de **apelar** a un tribunal superior para impugnar la constitucionalidad del estatuto.

 appellant